 A scientist by training, Clay built Seattle Genetics on a foundation of scientific innovation, rigorous research and drug development practices as well as a passion for helping patients.
 He has guided the company to its current leadership position in the field of antibody-drug conjugates (ADCs) and in the 2011 FDA approval of our first ADC product, ADCETRIS® (brentuximab vedotin).
 Under a collaboration with Takeda Pharmaceutical Company, ADCETRIS is now a global brand that is approved in 70 countries.
 Seattle Genetics is also advancing a diverse pipeline of proprietary ADCs for the treatment of cancer.

-Under Clay’s leadership, Seattle Genetics has entered in to multiple strategic licenses for our ADC technology, including with Astellas, Genentech (Roche), AbbVie, GlaxoSmithKline and Pfizer, that have generated more than $375 million to date.
-Across internal and collaborator programs, there are more than 20 ADCs in clinical development using our technology.
+Under Clay’s leadership, Seattle Genetics has entered in to multiple strategic licenses for our ADC technology, including with Astellas, Genentech (Roche), AbbVie, GlaxoSmithKline and Pfizer, that have generated more than $400 million to date.
 Clay has also led Seattle Genetics’ capital-raising activities, securing more than $1.8 billion through public and private financings, including the company’s initial public offering in 2001.

 1998 as co-founder

 National Institutes of Health, National Cancert Institute

 2013 University of Maryland Alumnus of the Year for Computer, Math and Natural Sciences

 2012 Pacific Northwest Ernst & Young Entrepreneur of the Year

 B.S., Zoology, University of Maryland